oddbird/oddsite/content/2019/05/17/smashing.rst

 and will eventually work with
 standard "flow" layouts as well.

-The overall affect is what Jen Simmons has called Intrinsic Design, and it has fundmentally changed how I think about CSS and the layouts I create -- but there are a few pieces missing.
+The overall effect is what Jen Simmons has called Intrinsic Design, and it has fundamentally changed how I think about CSS and the layouts I create -- but there are a few pieces missing.
 Subgrid and universal Box Alignment